rdputter/Insight-project/README.md

 * The [Data](Data) folder would contain input data.
 However, because of the proprietary nature, this is <b>not</b> included in this repository.
 Instead, there is a placeholder file in the Data directory.

-    * [Data/Insurance Mappings RIbbon.xlsx](Data/Insurance Mappings RIbbon.xlsx): Excel file with insurance taxonomy and mapped inputs.
+    * [Insurance Mappings RIbbon.xlsx](Data/Insurance Mappings RIbbon.xlsx): Excel file with insurance taxonomy and mapped inputs.

 * Pickled model(s) for mapping similarity vectors to scores are located in the [Models](models) folder: